TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 * What is respect in this context?
 What behaviors would indicate “more respect”?

-Without defining the hypothesis very clearly, we might let the principals of schools ask the teachers on our behalf and they might ask them with varying degrees of persuasiveness.
+Without defining the hypothesis very clearly, we might let the principals of schools ask the teachers on our behalf, and they might ask them with varying degrees of persuasiveness.

 We might also argue about the results.
-Is calling a student “Mr.” instead of their first name a sign or respect or a sign of sarcasm?
+Is calling a student “Mr.” instead of their first name a sign of respect or a sign of sarcasm?

-When we do not have a clear, well defined, and falsifiable hypothesis we are best served by doing generative research instead of an experiment.
+When we do not have a clear, well-defined, and falsifiable hypothesis we are best served by doing generative research instead of an experiment.
 In this case, our learning goal could be “What teacher behaviors indicate teacher respect to minority students?”

 Given this goal, we are better off doing customer discovery interviews \(a.k.a. speaking to the students\) rather that testing our vague hypothesis.
-The outcome of the generative research should be a clear, well defined, and falsifiable hypothesis that we can then go and test with an Evaluative Experiment.
+The outcome of the generative research should be a clear, well-defined, and falsifiable hypothesis that we can then go and test with an evaluative experiment.

 Defining good hypotheses can be a challenge, so here are some things to look for and a short checklist.